genexus-books/gx-super-app/Android/README.md

 1. Integration of the [Android libraries](GeneXus%20Libraries/README.md) corresponding to [Super App Render](../SuperAppRender.md)
 2. Set the values in the app's [superapp_json](MiniAppCaller/app/src/main/res/raw/superapp_json) file:
-	- `GXSuperAppProvisioningURL`: String corresponding to the [Mini Apps Center's](../Provisioning.md) URL of the Mini Apps.
+	- `GXSuperAppProvisioningURL`: String corresponding to the [Mini App Center's](../docs/Provisioning.md) URL of the Mini Apps.
-	- `GXSuperAppId`: String corresponding to the Super App identifier, to be used at the Mini Apps Center.
+	- `GXSuperAppId`: String corresponding to the Super App identifier, to be used at the Mini App Center.
 If this key is not included, the app's [Package Name](https://developer.android.com/reference/android/content/Context#getPackageName()) will be used.
-	- `GXSuperAppVersion`: String corresponding to the Super App identifier, to be used at the Mini Apps Center.
+	- `GXSuperAppVersion`: String corresponding to the Super App identifier, to be used at the Mini App Center.
 If this key is not included, the app's [Version Code](https://developer.android.com/reference/android/content/pm/PackageInfo#getLongVersionCode()) will be used.
 3. The public key that verifies the signature of the Mini Apps.
-It's downloaded from the Mini Apps Center and must be placed in the app's resources under the name [superapp_crt](MiniAppCaller/app/src/main/res/raw/superapp_crt)
+It's downloaded from the Mini App Center and must be placed in the app's resources under the name [superapp_crt](MiniAppCaller/app/src/main/res/raw/superapp_crt)

-## Communication API with the Mini Apps Center
+## Communication API with the Mini App Center

-To access the Mini Apps that are available on the Mini Apps Center, the class `SuperAppsHelper` is used.
+To access the Mini Apps that are available on the Mini App Center, the class `SuperAppsHelper` is used.
 It's included in the `SuperAppsLib` library and accessed via the `Services.SuperApps` static field after [registering the `SuperAppsLib` module](https://github.com/genexus-colab/gx-super-app-backup/blob/d63a20f0ba839914c915fdd09aa9102946d021c2/Android/MiniAppCaller/app/src/main/java/com/genexus/superapps/bankx/application/BankingApplication.kt#L29) in the initialization of the class that extends `Application`.

 This class provides five methods to load Mini Apps, using different criteria.
-The first returns only one mini-app, the rest returns a collection of Mini Apps and therefore has these 2 parameters in common:
+The first returns only one Mini App, the rest returns a collection of Mini Apps and therefore has these 2 parameters in common:

 - `start: Int` 0-based index of the start of the page.
 - `count: Int` the number of elements to load (0 corresponds to unlimited).